00Frans/git-for-beginners-my-project/readme.txt

-Welcome to the "Git for beginners project" MyProject!
+Welcome to the "Git for Beginners" MyProject!

 Author: Francis Cejudo
 Twitter: SadEmergencyFood